domRiddle/ASF/FAQ.md

 ### ASF doesn't start, the program window closes immediately!

-In normal conditions, any ASF crash or exit will generate a `log.txt` in the program's directory for you to view, which can be used for finding the cause for that.
+In normal conditions, any ASF crash or exit will generate a `log.txt` in the program's directory for you to view, which can be used for finding the cause of that.

 However, if even .NET Core runtime isn't able to boot on your machine, then `log.txt` will not be generated.
 If that happens to you then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Setting-up#os-specific-setup)** guide.
 Other common problems might include trying to launch wrong ASF variant for your OS, or in other way missing native .NET Core runtime dependencies.
 If the console window closes too soon for you to read the message, then open independent console and launch ASF binary from there.
 For example on Windows, open ASF directory, hold `Shift`, right click inside the folder and choose "open command window here" (or powershell), then type into the console `.\ArchiSteamFarm.exe` and confirm with enter.
 This way you'll get precise message why ASF is not starting properly.